fennifith/SignalStrengths/README.md

 # SignalStrengths
 A library and sample application with the purpose of getting an accurate signal strength on different Android phones.

+For testing and experimentation purposes, a sample apk can be downloaded [here](https://github.com/TheAndroidMaster/SignalStrengths/releases).

 ## Usage

 ### Setup